nicholasmr/specfab/docs/cpo-dynamics-tranisotropic.md

 $$

 which grows with time.
-In the animation above, the left-hand panel shows how the power spectrum evolves under lattice rotation (unconfined vertical compression) compared to the end-member case of a delta-function (dashed line).
+In the animation above, the left-hand panel shows how the power spectrum evolves under lattice rotation (unconfined vertical compression) compared to the end-member case of a delta function (dashed line).

 If the expansion series is truncated at $l=L$, then $l{\gt}L$ modes cannot evolve, and the truncated solution will reach an unphysical quasi-steady state.
 To prevent this, regularization must be introduced.
 Specfab uses Laplacian hyper diffusion ($k>1$) as regularization in $S^2$